subratapurkait/open-weatherAPI/README.md

 import the postman collection file.

-The .env file is also given
+The .env file is given for quick setup

+to install modules
+npm install
+and then
+npm start

 #forecast api
 here the mandatory query parameters are lat & long which is required to get the weather details of that particular location.